eQosys/QINP/docs/home.md

 ### Standard Library

-The Standard Library is a collection of functions that are available to all QINP programs and are essential to the language.
+The Standard Library is a collection of functions and packs that are available to all QINP programs and are essential to the language.
+For an overview of the content of the Standard Library, see the [Standard Library Reference](./stdlib/stdlib.md).